Antarctica Travel Tips, Visas & Health

 - Do not leave it unattended in your luggage, vehicle, hotel or elsewhere.

 For more information about passports, applications or renewals please visit the links below.
-All other nationalities please check with your local government websites.
+For all other nationalities please check your local government websites.

 CIBT Visa Service

-It’s the fast and easy way to obtain a travel visa and Goway travelers receive significant discounts off CIBT service fees.
+It’s the fast and easy way to obtain a travel visa and Goway travelers receive significant discounts on CIBT service fees.